N3VIN/PathfindingGeneticAlgorithm/README.md

 ## What is Genetic Algorithm?

-Genetic algorithm is a method used to solve problems of optimization by copying the process of natural selection.
+Genetic Algorithm is a method used to solve problems of optimization by copying the process of natural selection.
 Genetic Algorithm attempts to generating a solution by using some operations which we will discuss shortly.

 Genetic Algorithm don't guarantee a best solution.
 Over time, the Algorithm might converge to a solution.